braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/dyspatch.md

 You can choose how you would like to manage localizations when creating your Braze integration.
 This way you can use Dyspatch to [localize your email templates][6] and export them to Braze to easily send emails personalized by language or locale.
 Select either the Braze property __Language__ or __Most Recent Locale__ for your localized templates.

-### Step 2: Export an Email from Dyspatch into Braze
+### Step 2: export an email from dyspatch into braze
 After your team has approved an email, click __Download/Export__ when viewing the published email template and select __Export to Integration__ to send your Dyspatch email template to your Braze account.

 ![Dyspatch Export Template]({% image_buster /assets/img/dyspatch/dyspatch_export.gif %})